Published: Apr, 2018

-The global intravenous immunoglobulin (IVIG) market is largely consolidated, with top four players: Grifols S.A., CSL Behring LLC, Baxalta Incorporated, and Octapharma AG, accounting for over 70% of the overall market in 2015.
-Grifols S.A. accounted for the dominant share of 23.0%, chiefly on account of the company’s strong geographic penetration.
+The global intravenous immunoglobulin (IVIG) market is largely consolidated, with top four players: Grifols S.A., CSL Behring LLC, Baxalta Incorporated, and Octapharma AG, accounting for more than two-third of the total shares as of 2017.
+Among these, Grifols S.A. accounted for the dominant share on account of the company’s strong geographic penetration.

 Oligopoly in the market has led to intense competition among top players and has compelled companies to take course of strategic mergers and acquisitions and geographic expansions.
 Point in case is the CSL Behring LLC’s geographic expansion by opening operations in Russia in December 2015.
 The company stated that the expansion was driven by large unmet need of quality biotherapeutics and blood plasma products in the country.

-Transparency Market Research estimates that the global intravenous immunoglobulin (IVIG) market, which was valued at US$7.23 bn in 2015, is projected to expand at a CAGR of 8.5% from 2016 to 2024 and reach US$14.92 bn in 2024.
-In terms of end users, the hospitals segment is presently leading, accounting for a more than 62% of the overall market in 2015.
+Transparency Market Research estimates that the global intravenous immunoglobulin (IVIG) market, which was valued at US$8,419.7 million in 2017, is projected to expand at a CAGR of 8.5% from 2017 to 2024 and reach US$14,923 million in 2024.
+In terms of end users, the hospitals segment is presently leading, accounting for a more than 60% of the overall market in 2017.
 The segment is, however, expected to lose prominence to the home care segment and reflect a loss in its overall share by 2024.
 In terms of geography, North America, which presently accounts for over 45% of the global market, is expected to retain dominance by 2024 as well.

 Rising Prevalence of Neurological Diseases to Boost Global Demand for IVIG Products